MaryTim/InPost/README.md

 ### The problem

 When you have a parcel to send, you walk to an InPost locker and try to drop it off.
-Several things can go wrong, and none of them are visible to you in advance:
+Several things can go wrong and none of them are visible to you in advance:

 - It accepts sends but is closed when you arrive.
 - It's full when you arrive, so you have to walk to whichever alternative is nearest - which may not match what you needed in the first place (e.g., you needed 24/7 access; the reroute closes at 6 PM).